AnyLog-co/documentation/03- Training & Tutorials/06- Nodes.md

 ## The Master / Metadata Node

-The metadata node is our blockchain emulator, and requires 2 things beyond the <a href="#common-setup" target="_blank">common setup</a>
-(using the 60–90 second sync interval):
+The metadata node is our blockchain emulator, and requires 2 things beyond the [common setup](#common-setup) (using the 60–90 second sync interval):

 * `blockchain` Database + `ledger` table